 The JCR President leads and coordinates the efforts of the Committee throughout the year, and represents undergraduates on College Committees and at Student Union meetings.
-They chair the JCR meetings and act as a contact point for all undergraduates.
-If you’re ever unsure who to speak to about an idea or who to direct your question to… do get in touch with your President – you could send an email, or try using their anonymous Suggestion Box!
+They act as a contact point for all undergraduates so if you’re ever unsure who to speak to about an idea or who to direct your question to, then get in touch with your President – you could send an email, or try using their anonymous Suggestion Box!

-The VP’s essential tasks are organising and running Freshers’ Week every 0th Week of Michaelmas (assisted by a wonderful Freshers’ Week Committee which they chair and select), throwing the Staff Christmas Party at the end of Michaelmas (helped by the Staff Liaison Reps), and creating and completing the Room Ballot every Hilary (a solo venture).
-Additionally, the VP steps in to assist the President when they are unable to fulfil part of their role, such as attending College meetings or chairing JCR meetings, but this is far from commonplace.
+The VP’s essential tasks are: organising and running Freshers’ Week every 0th Week of Michaelmas (assisted by a Freshers’ Week Committee which they chair and select); throwing the Staff Christmas Party at the end of Michaelmas; and creating and completing the Room Ballot every Hilary (a solo venture).
+Additionally, the VP steps in to assist the President when they are unable to fulfil part of their role, such as attending College meetings, but this is far from commonplace.

 The Secretary is the JCR bureaucrat.
 The Secretary is responsible for organising JCR Meetings; scheduling Committee Meetings; writing minutes for JCR Meetings and the Equalities Forum, and making sure the JCR has representation at Meetings with College.
 If it has the word ‘Minutes’ or ‘Meeting’ in it, it’s probably the Secretary’s job.